evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 Go to the browser and access the Grafana dashboard at http://localhost:3000.
 At first, you will be asked for login and password.
 Both are `admin`.

+To see the monitoring dashboard in Grafana interface, click "General" and navigate to the chosen dashboard (e.g. "Evidently Data Drift").

 8. **Stop the example**.

 To stop the execution, run ```docker compose down``` command.